Tinkerforge/generators/perl/readme.txt

 (Tinkerforge.tar.gz), the source of the CPAN package (source/) and all available Perl examples (examples/).

+There are known deadlock problems on Windows with Strawberry Perl and Active State Perl.
+The recommended workaround is to use Cygwin's Perl that doesn't suffer from this problem (see http://perlmonks.org/?node_id=1078634).

 A CPAN package will be available soon.
 Then it will be possible to install the Perl bindings support from CPAN.